srsergiorodriguez/minigif/README.md

 # Minigif

 Create Gifs in JavaScript from image paths or canvas or img elements.

-This library is very NOT optimized, I did it for fun and for I project I was making... for fun.
+This library uses only vanilla Javascript.

 ## usage